modin-project/modin/docs/developer/architecture.rst

 * Query Planner is subsystem that translates the Pandas API to intermediate Dataframe Algebra representation DAG and performs an initial set of optimizations.
-* Query Executor is responsible for getting the Dataframe Algebra DAG, performing further optimizations based on a selected backend execution subsystem and mapping or compiling the Dataframe Algebra DAG to and actual execution sequence.
+* Query Executor is responsible for getting the Dataframe Algebra DAG, performing further optimizations based on a selected storage format and mapping or compiling the Dataframe Algebra DAG to and actual execution sequence.
-* Backends module is responsible for mapping the abstract operation to an actual executor call, e.g. Pandas, PyArrow, custom backend.
+* Storage formats module is responsible for mapping the abstract operation to an actual executor call, e.g. Pandas, PyArrow, custom format.
-* Orchestration subsystem is responsible for spawning and controlling the actual execution environment for the selected backend.
+* Orchestration subsystem is responsible for spawning and controlling the actual execution environment for the selected execution.
 It spawns the actual nodes, fires up the execution environment, e.g. Ray, monitors the state of executors and provides telemetry

 Component View
 --------------
 .. toctree::
-   ../flow/modin/engines/base/frame/index
+   ../flow/modin/core/dataframe/pandas/index
-   ../flow/modin/engines/ray/generic
+   ../flow/modin/core/execution/ray/generic
-   ../flow/modin/engines/ray/pandas_on_ray/frame/index
+   ../flow/modin/core/execution/ray/implementations/pandas_on_ray/index
-   ../flow/modin/engines/ray/cudf_on_ray/frame/index
+   ../flow/modin/core/execution/ray/implementations/cudf_on_ray/index
-   ../flow/modin/engines/dask/pandas_on_dask/frame/index
+   ../flow/modin/core/execution/dask/implementations/pandas_on_dask/index
    ../flow/modin/experimental/index
-   ../flow/modin/backends/index
+   ../flow/modin/core/storage_formats/index
-   ../flow/modin/engines/python/pandas_on_python/frame/index
+   ../flow/modin/core/execution/python/implementations/pandas_on_python/index

 DataFrame Partitioning